-Tipping is discretionary in Uruguay, but a gratuity of between five percent and 10 percent of the bill is usually offered in restaurants.
-Rounding up the bill is sufficient for taxi drivers, and hotel porters receive about US$1 per bag.
+Tipping is discretionary in Uruguay but a gratuity of between five and 10 percent of the bill is usually offered in restaurants.
+Passengers usually round up the bill for taxi drivers; guests ordinarily tip hotel porters about $1 per bag.

-Uruguay is a secular and progressive state, and is welcoming to gay and lesbian visitors.
-In conversation, Uruguayans are direct and stand close together, and it is considered rude to back away.
-Close acquaintances may greet with a kiss on the cheek, but a handshake will suffice for introductions.
+Uruguay is a secular and progressive country where gay and lesbian visitors are most welcome.
+Indeed, Uruguay is widely considered the most LGBT-friendly destination in South America.
+Locals tend to stand close together when talking and it is considered rude to back away.
+Close acquaintances may greet with a kiss on the cheek, though a handshake is perfectly all right for introductions.

-While gender equality is progressive in Uruguay, women may experience a fair amount of attention.
-Though largely ignored, the staring and comments can, at times, border on harassment.
+While gender equality is progressive in Uruguay, women may experience a fair amount of attention that can border on harassment at times.
 Visitors should avoid making critical comments about the country, or comparing it to Chile, Argentina, and Paraguay.

 Visitors to Uruguay do not need to pay customs duty on four cartons of cigarettes, six litres of distilled alcoholic beverages, 5kg of foodstuffs and goods up to US$500 if bought at the entry duty free shops.
 Certain foodstuffs, plants, narcotics, pornographic material and explosives are strictly prohibited.
 Live animals, endangered species, medication and large sums of money are restricted.
 Visitors should check with official government sources before bringing such items in to the country.